atlasgong/mindvista/CONTRIBUTING.md

 ## Conventional Commit Guidelines

-This repository follows a modified conventional commit style to keep our commit history clear and structured.
+This repository follows modified a [conventional commit](https://www.conventionalcommits.org) guide to keep our commit history clear and structured.
 Here are the commit types to use:

 ### Commit Types